Maggie-prog/my-predictive-modeling-challenge/README.md

 ### Strategy A（Autogluton Weighted Ensembled L2 regression model）
 We use the current time point's wind speed, as well as features such as season and daylight, to predict the electricity output at the current time, without considering the temporal correlation between different time points.

-### Strategy B（LSTM， Multivariate time series forecasting model）
+### Strategy B（LSTM, Multivariate time series forecasting model）
 We use the wind speed information from previous time points (lagging features) to predict the current electricity output, taking into account the temporal correlation between different time points.

 ## Prediction on New Data